TypeFox/monaco-languageclient/packages/wrapper-react/README.md

 # React component for Monaco-Editor and Monaco Languageclient

-This packages provides a React component that wraps the functionality of [monaco-languageclient](https://www.npmjs.com/package/monaco-languageclient) and all its tools.
+This package provides a React component that wraps the functionality of [monaco-languageclient](https://www.npmjs.com/package/monaco-languageclient) and all its tools.

 ## CHANGELOG